FlorisHendriks/eduVPN-provisioning/README.md

 Use this PPKG file to provision multiple windows devices.
 You can either use it during the OOBE, or in the settings of Windows at Accounts > Access work or school > Add or remove a provisioning package.

 ## Step 3A
 If the computer already has joined Active directory and installed WireGuard, you can just run the eduvpnProvision.ps1 on the client computer and set it up that way.
+Open command line as administrator and run:\
+`powershell.exe -ExecutionPolicy ByPass ./eduvpnProvision.ps1`

 # MacOS
 ## Prerequisites